The Bureau is dedicated to three mutually-reinforcing efforts:

-- The Office of Multilateral Nuclear and Security Affairs (MNSA) is run by Office Director Kurt Kessler (who also coordinates the ISN Iran task force described below) formulates and directs U.S. policy related to the Nuclear Nonproliferation Treaty, the International Atomic Energy Agency, safeguards on excess fissile material, and other multilateral nuclear issues such as fissile material production moratoria and the various international security challenges presented by Iran’s nuclear program.
+- The Office of Multilateral Nuclear and Security Affairs (MNSA) formulates and directs U.S. policy related to the Nuclear Nonproliferation Treaty, the International Atomic Energy Agency, safeguards on excess fissile material, and other multilateral nuclear issues such as fissile material production moratoria and the various international security challenges presented by Iran’s nuclear program.

-- Nuclear Energy, Safety, and Security (NESS), run by Office Director James Warden, develops U.S. policy on peaceful nuclear cooperation, the future of the international fuel cycle, nuclear safety, export controls, and the physical protection of nuclear materials and facilities.
+- Nuclear Energy, Safety, and Security (NESS), develops U.S. policy on peaceful nuclear cooperation, the future of the international fuel cycle, nuclear safety, export controls, and the physical protection of nuclear materials and facilities.

-- The Biological Policy Staff (BPS), run by Director Christopher Park, leads the U.S. government’s coordination for the Biological Weapons Convention and related policy issues.
+- The Biological Policy Staff (BPS), leads the U.S. government’s coordination for the Biological Weapons Convention and related policy issues.